-Exercise normal safety precautions in the UK.
+Exercise normal safety precautions in the United Kingdom (UK).
 Use common sense.
 Look out for suspicious behaviour, as you would in Australia.
 Monitor the media and other sources for changes to local travel conditions.

 - In May 2016, UK authorities raised the threat from Northern Ireland-related terrorism in England, Wales and Scotland to 'substantial'.
 The threat from Northern Ireland-related terrorism in Northern Ireland remains 'severe'.
 See

 Safety and security.

 - Be alert in public places and report any suspicious activity to police.
 Take official warnings seriously and follow the advice of local authorities.
 See

 some electronic devices in carry-on baggage on planes travelling from or through some airports in the Middle East and the UK.
 See

 Travel Smart for general advice for all travellers.